cjboake/cjcc/README.md

 incomplete, or simply not was I was looking for (a C compiler in C).

 If any of this interestests you or you have any questions, please don't hesitate to reach out.
-I am planning on doing a write up on this process regardless, but if I had anyoen whom I knew was interested I would do it sooner.
+I am planning on doing a write up on this process regardless, but if I had anyone whom I knew was interested I would do it sooner.